Optimal Estimation of Temperature in Finite-sized System: Introduction

-Historically, Einstein firstly investigated equilibrium fluctuations by relating the probability of macroscopic states to entropy through an inversion of the Boltzmann's entropy formula \cite{mishin2015thermodynamic,einstein1907limit,einstein1910theorie,landau2013statistical}.
+Historically, Einstein firstly investigated equilibrium fluctuations \cite{mishin2015thermodynamic,einstein1907limit,einstein1910theorie,landau2013statistical} by relating the probability of macroscopic states to entropy through an inversion of the Boltzmann's entropy formula \footnote{The operation of inverting formula of entropy has been further developed and extended to Tsallis statistics to describe nonequilibrium fluctuations of strongly correlated systems ~\cite{refree1.3}.}.
 Bohr suggested that there should exist a form of complementarity between temperature and energy in thermodynamics similar to that of position and momentum in quantum theory \cite{bohr1932faraday,bib52}.
 Then, Mandelbrot linked the ETU ($\beta$ denotes the inverse temperature of the system and $E$ denotes the energy of the system)

 to the Cramér–Rao bound in estimation theory through the polemic exchange with Feshbach and Kittel \cite{feshbach1987small,kittel1988temperature,mandelbrot1989temperature,kittel1989gibbs}, where $\Delta(\cdot)=\sqrt{\langle \cdot^{2}\rangle -\langle \cdot\rangle ^{2}} $.
-This practice originated from 1956 \cite{mandelbrot1956} when Mandelbrot applied the estimation theory to the derivation of statistical thermodynamics from purely phenomenological principles (also see \cite{bib25,bib26,moreinfo,falcioni2011estimate}).
-Experimentally, Gaussian-type temperature fluctuations have been observed in paramagnetic salt HRT \cite{bib39,day1997fluctuation,chui2001squid}, ferromagnetic alloy HRT \cite{bib40}, and a nanoscale electron calorimeter \cite{bib41}.
-They verified that the temperature of the system exhibits fluctuations, while the temperature of the reservoir remains fixed.
+This practice originated from 1956 \cite{mandelbrot1956} when Mandelbrot applied the estimation theory to the derivation of statistical thermodynamics from purely phenomenological principles (also see \cite{bib25,bib26,falcioni2011estimate}).
+It inspires us to use the uncertainty of temperature measurement to understand temperature fluctuations in finite-sized systems.
+For more dicussions about thermodynamic uncertainty relations, we refer to \cite{uffink1999thermodynamic}.

 In this article, aiming to extend the study beyond the Gaussian-type fluctuation near the thermodynamic limit, we develop a general mathematical framework for thermal fluctuations based on estimation theory.
 By proposing the concept, optimal estimation of temperature, we rigorously describe temperature fluctuations in a finite-sized system within the framework of statistical inference.
 This approach provides a systematic perspective for studying the thermodynamics of finite-sized systems.